1. August was named in honour of the Emperor Augustus.

 Do you have any clues?
 Please pass them on in the comments!

-Meanwhile it’s a timely reminder that ‘facts’ can be rearranged by whoever is keen to pass on their version of history.
+Meanwhile it’s a timely reminder that ‘facts’ can be rearranged or presented out of context by whoever is keen to pass on their version of history.
+And sometimes there’s an innocent mistake.

 PS: Have a look at the website Legonium ‘where Latin meets Lego’.
 It appears to be as reliable a source of succinct written information as any other on the internet.
 It’s also fun and colourful!